-Santo Coraje was born a couple of years ago and hasn’t stopped growing.
+Take Santo Coraje for example.
 Their beers are all designed to meet different tastes and palates.
 Each beer in their line up has a distinct personality.
 You’re likely to come across a sample and sip on them all, before asking for your first pint.
 Santo Coraje pops up at different cultural and commercial events in El Salvador.
 This enables them to build a growing community that shares an interest to spread the word about them.

 But sometimes I get other bottles at the supermarket too.